 Applying For The License:

-If a person does not plan to immediately work for a brokerage, he can only apply for an inactive license.
+If a person does not plan to immediately work for a brokerage, or has not yet chosen a Brokerage, then they can only apply for an inactive license.

 What Are The Georgia Real Estate Commission Fees For Getting A License?